Schroon-Lake-Department-Store/.github/profile/README.md

 Schroon Lake Department Store is more than just a store - it's a piece of Adirondack history.
 Our building has served the community for over 140 years, and we're committed to preserving that legacy while embracing modern retail solutions.

-**Current owners Amanda and Ryan took over the business in 2023**, bringing fresh energy while honoring the store's rich heritage and commitment to environmental stewardship.

 ### What We Offer

 - Outdoor gear and equipment